 What Doctors Need to Know About Zika

-Physicians across the U.S. should practice vigilance to ensure patient safety and reduce risk of potential adverse events as we continue to learn more about the Zika virus.
-As of August 2, the Florida Department of Health has reported that there have been 14 confirmed Zika infections from mosquitoes in Southern Florida, and this number continues to grow.
+Physicians across the U.S. should practice vigilance to ensure patient safety and reduce the risk of potential adverse events with the Zika virus.
+As of February 2017, there have been 1,455 pregnant women in the U.S. with a Zika infection, according to the Centers for Disease Control and Prevention (CDC).

 - Stay informed.
 Ensure you are staying abreast of Centers for Disease Control advisories.
 They are frequently updated, and you want to provide your patients with the most current information.
 Diagnosis of Zika is based on a person’s recent travel history, symptoms, and test results.